 It’s always useful to know the alcohol levels in your wine.
 For example, a bottle of red wine usually has 13.5% alcohol while whites have a slightly lower alcohol volume.
 The alcohol level can usually be found in a smaller print at the bottom, usually on the front or back label.

 Knowing the alcohol content can be very helpful in matching your wine with the right foods.
-For example, a lighter wine goes perfectly well with foods like shellfish and Muscadet, whereas a red wine pairs amazingly with a well-cooked steak.
+For example, a lighter wine goes perfectly well with foods like shellfish or Cioppino and Muscadet, whereas a red wine pairs amazingly with a well-cooked steak.

 Legally, producers are required to inform consumers of the amount of sulfites used while producing the wine if they pass the 10 mg/liter mark.
 Most producers use sulfites during production, and some of them end up using a lot.
 However, they don’t have to tell you the amount they have used below 10mg/liter.
 This can be quite a problem for people suffering from sulfite allergies.